-LGC, the globally recognised testing laboratory behind Informed Ingredient, is a world-renowned sports doping control and research laboratory, with over 55 years of experience of regulatory analysis.
+LGC, the globally recognised ingredient testing lab behind Informed Ingredient, is a world-renowned sports doping control and research laboratory, with over 55 years of experience of regulatory analysis.
 With over 400 published scientific papers and over 500 man-years of research into doping control, LGC is recognised as a global leader and trusted partner in the field of anti-doping and supplement analysis.

-LGC has been testing supplements and ingredients on behalf of reputable manufacturers and suppliers for more than 15 years.
+LGC's raw material testing lab has been testing supplements and ingredients on behalf of reputable manufacturers and suppliers for more than 15 years.
 During this time, tens of thousands of samples have been tested and a number of research studies have been conducted; such studies exploring the prevalence of prohibited substance contamination within supplement products.

 To understand the risks which elite athletes face, LGC has conducted administration studies, which have been published in peer-reviewed scientific journals.
 These studies have highlighted that consuming even microgram quantities of a prohibited substance (millionths of a gram) could give rise to a positive doping violation.
 LGC has also published white papers highlighting research on supplement contamination.

-The field of anti-doping is continually changing, with new and emerging threats/risks continuing to challenge the supplement industry and anti-doping community.
+The field of anti-doping is continually changing, with new and emerging threats/risks continuing to challenge the supplement industry and the anti-doping community.
 To address these challenges, LGC is continuously developing and evolving screening methodology, with ongoing method development and research programmes conducted by our specialist laboratories in the UK and US.
-To provide assurance to brands and consumers alike, LGC routinely screens supplement products for in excess of 250 compounds considered prohibited in sport/harmful to health - substances such as drugs of abuse, anabolic agents, stimulants, beta-2 agonists, diuretics and new and emerging threats such as Selective Androgen Receptor Modulators (SARM's), Vaptans and Peroxisome Proliferator-Activated Receptors (PPAR's), etc.
+To provide assurance to brands and consumers alike, LGC routinely screens supplement products for in excess of 250 compounds considered prohibited in sport/harmful to health - substances such as drugs of abuse, anabolic agents, stimulants, beta-2 agonists, diuretics and new and emerging threats such as Selective Androgen Receptor Modulators (SARM's), vaptans and Peroxisome Proliferator-Activated Receptors (PPAR's), etc.

 As a doping control laboratory, LGC works directly with sports authorities, national anti-doping organisations and national governing bodies worldwide.
-Providing advice and expert support, LGC is able to represent the views of partners and assist in the shaping of future regulation.
+Providing advice and expert support, LGC is able to represent the views of partners and assist in the shaping of future regulations.